Campus

 Board Membership

-Formerly Chief Executive Officer of Forager Funds Management, Jeff Weeden has experience in banking and finance, notably with Bankers Trust and later as an Executive Director at Macquarie Bank.
-He is a Cornerstone supporter of the Pinnacle Foundation, an organisation that provides financial assistance and mentoring to young LGBTQIA+ students.
-He has a long-held interest in the visual arts, and as a long-term community member he is passionate about the NAS site.
+Jeff is the former CEO of Forager Funds Management and has held roles with Bankers Trust and Macquarie Bank, including as executive director.
+He is a Cornerstone supporter of the Pinnacle Foundation, an organisation that supports disadvantaged LGBTI students.
+He has a long-held interest in the visual arts, and as a long-term community member he is passionate about the National Art School site.

 Emilya Colliver